Megumi Kanda

-Megumi Kanda (神田めぐみ) (born November 9, 1975) is a Japanese trombone performer.
+Megumi Kanda (神田めぐみ) (born November 9, 1975) is a Japanese trombonist.

 Early life

 Kanda began playing trombone at the age of 10 in Tokyo, Japan.
 She attended the Toho High School of Music, where she won first prize in a Japanese national competition.

 After high school, she moved to the United States and earned a Bachelor of Music from the Cleveland Institute of Music where she studied with James DeSano, principal trombone of the Cleveland Orchestra.

 She was first hired as a professional trombonist by the Albany Symphony Orchestra in 1997, and then worked for the Rochester Philharmonic.
 From 2004 to 2008, she served on the board of directors for the International Trombone Association.

-Current
+Career

 Kanda is currently the principal trombonist with the Milwaukee Symphony Orchestra (MSO) in Milwaukee, Wisconsin, a position she won in 2002 (out of a field of 76 applicants for the position, only seven of whom were female).

-Andreas Delfs was the Music Director of the MSO at the time.
+Andreas Delfs was the music director of the MSO at the time.

 Megumi Kanda is a Greenhoe Trombones Artist and Clinician.
 The Greenhoe Trombones company was founded by her (retired) colleague in the Milwaukee Symphony Orchestra, Gary Greenhoe.
 Kanda plays a Greenhoe GC4-1R Tenor Trombone.